shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 ###Dates
 It would be great if you are in Toronto by Wednesday afternoon (May 6th 2015), so we can party our asses off on Wednesday, Thursday and Friday.
 You

 Pre-Party date and location is TBD.
-Most likely on <b> Friday May 8th and in Downtown Toronto</B>.
+Most likely on <b> Friday May 8th</B> in Downtown Toronto.

-The Wedding Ceremony and Reception is on <b>Sunday May 10th in Brampton (Greater Toronto Area)</B>.
+The Wedding Ceremony and Reception is on <b>Sunday May 10th </B>in Brampton (Greater Toronto Area).

 ##Who to fly with: